Skip to main content

 It's great for the donkey work - like identifying outdated templates - so long as a human signs off any changes that affect personal data or lending outcomes."

-She mentions the European AI Act already setting guardrails in Europe, although the UK hasn’t fully finalised its own approach.
+The European AI Act already sets guardrails in Europe, although the UK has not fully finalised its own approach.

 "The future is exciting, but we've got to preserve trust."